Overcrowding, safety a dire concern at Duplin County Detention Center

 By Ena Sellers, Duplin Journal

 KENANSVILLE — The need for a new detention center to replace the deteriorating and severely overcrowded Duplin County Jail is a dire concern for Sheriff Stratton Stokes.
-The sentiment is shared not only among staff and local law enforcement, but also by other members of the community who are worried for the safety of the workers and inmates.
+The sentiment is shared not only among staff and local law enforcement but also by other community members who are worried for the safety of the workers and inmates.
 On Dec.
 15, the Duplin Journal visited the facility.

 Right now, the jail is housing 22 inmates in other counties, and they are still over the 96-limit with 110 inmates at the facility.
-According to Sheriff Stokes, between 15 to 30 inmates are housed off-site at any given time with most being males, costing taxpayers $60 per day, per person.
-The cost goes up to $100 a day if it is a female inmate who needs housing.
+According to Sheriff Stokes, between 15 and 30 inmates are housed off-site at any given time, with most being males, costing taxpayers $60 per day per person.
+The cost goes up to $100 a day if a female inmate needs housing.
 Last month, the Sheriff’s Office had to request an additional $300,000 from the county, as they had exhausted the budgeted $200,000 within the first six months of the fiscal year.

 But this is just the tip of the iceberg.
-Inside the jail, the employees responsible for caring for the inmates are faced with many challenges trying to keep things running and juggling accommodations for a flow of inmates that does not slow down whether there is space or not.
+Inside the jail, the employees responsible for caring for the inmates face many challenges trying to keep things running and juggling accommodations for a flow of inmates that does not slow down, whether there is space or not.

 According to the Sheriff’s Office, from Jan.
 1 through Dec.
 15 of last year, 1,839 persons were brought to the jail, serving a cumulative time of 42,930 days as they waited for their sentence.

 “Coming from the courts, you come over here, you drop them off — you leave.
-(Jailers) are having to deal with (inmates) all day long and all night, and that really opened my eyes to how dangerous it is.
+(Jailers) are having to deal with (inmates) all day long and all night and that really opened my eyes to how dangerous it is.
 You pop that door, and anything can happen.
-They’d be sweet one minute and next minute they can rush that door,” said Williams.
+They’d be sweet one minute, and the next minute, they can rush that door,” said Williams.

 Lt.
 Denise Mitchell, who has been with the Sheriff’s Office Detention Center Division for the last 25 years, told the Duplin Journal that the jail gets so overcrowded it is unsafe for the employees.

-“Every day you’re taking a chance when you come in these doors,” said Mitchell.
+“Every day, you’re taking a chance when you come in these doors,” said Mitchell.
 “You get all kinds of attitudes from back there and sometimes up here.
-It’s like you are fighting a no-winning battle in a sense because, you know, the courts bring them, probation brings them, deputies bring them, troopers bring them, and you have no room to put these people… and then you’ve got to send your workers back there to deal with them and they’re everywhere… They are laid out everywhere and you’ve got nowhere to put them and then you call other counties to try to get them moved, and they are fighting the same thing we are fighting, so sometimes they can’t even take them, and so, here we is — back again,” Mitchell said.
+It’s like you are fighting a no-winning battle in a sense because, you know, the courts bring them, probation brings them, deputies bring them, troopers bring them, and you have no room to put these people … and then you’ve got to send your workers back there to deal with them.
+They’re everywhere… they are laid out everywhere, and you’ve got nowhere to put them, and then you call other counties to try to get them moved, and they are fighting the same thing we are fighting, so sometimes they can’t even take them, and so, here we is — back again,” Mitchell said.

 As we moved through the facility, the restless cries of a woman afflicted with mental health reverberated through the walls.
 She has been arrested and committed to the hospital multiple times.

-Housed in a segregation cell in the male side of the facility, this woman is waiting to be evaluated at Cherry Hospital before her cases can proceed in the court system.
-Due to backlogs at the psychiatric hospital the woman could be looking at a year-long wait.
+Housed in a segregation cell on the male side of the facility, this woman is waiting to be evaluated at Cherry Hospital before her case can proceed in the court system.
+Due to backlogs at the psychiatric hospital, the woman could be looking at a year-long wait.

 The chronic overcrowding situation bleeds into other areas of dysfunction, like people getting unsecured bonds or criminal summons instead of warrants, as stated by the sheriff at the July 17, 2023, county commissioners meeting.

 The jail staff is tired and overworked, pulling 12-hour shifts a day, many times going without a day off due to staffing shortages.
-This means that for the next 12 hours two or three jailers must make rounds, feed 110 inmates, do meds, sick calls, and courts.
+That means that for the next 12 hours, two or three jailers must make rounds, feed 110 inmates, do meds, take sick calls, and do court.
 “It can get really crazy… admin courts calling constantly,” said Williams.

-“It gets frustrating, you know, you are overworked, and then you got to come in and deal with overcrowding, and people with attitudes… Some people have worked all week,” said Mitchell explaining that sometimes they go without a day off because they are so understaffed.
-“We work on shift too, to fill in, that takes away from stuff that we need to do, but I’m not going to leave my people hanging.”
+“It gets frustrating, you know, you are overworked, and then you got to come in and deal with overcrowding, and people with attitudes… Some people have worked all week,” said Mitchell, explaining that sometimes they go without a day off because they are understaffed.
+“We work on shift too, to fill in; that takes away from stuff that we need to do, but I’m not going to leave my people hanging.”

-But law enforcement is not the only one with concerns about overcrowding and safety at the Duplin County Jail, Raymond Campbell, a member of the Duplin County Crime Stoppers Board is one among other concerned citizens hoping something gets done to prevent a potential tragedy from happening.
+However, law enforcement is not the only one concerned about overcrowding and safety at the Duplin County Jail; Raymond Campbell, a Duplin County Crime Stoppers Board member, is among other concerned citizens hoping something gets done to prevent a potential tragedy.

-From structural to maintenance issues the list of repairs needed continues to grow, now with an analog camera system experiencing problems.
-Due to ongoing repairs, exposed plumbing can be seen with missing panels off the walls in the older side of the jail.
+From structural to maintenance issues, the list of repairs needed continues to grow, now with an analog camera system experiencing problems.
+Due to ongoing repairs, exposed plumbing can be seen with missing panels off the walls on the older side of the jail.

-The prisoners’ only connection to the outside world is an app like FaceTime, used for visitation since the pandemic.
-Due to overcrowding, the jail does not offer in-person visitation with very few exceptions.
+The prisoners’ only connection to the outside world is an app like FaceTime, which has been used for visitation since the pandemic.
+Due to overcrowding, the jail does not offer in-person visitation, with very few exceptions.

 Tall brick walls in a patio roughly the length of a school bus provide inmates the rare opportunity to get sunlight if the weather allows.

-Aside from escorted visits to the courthouse or the doctor, inmates remain in their cell, day in and day out, and while each is assigned a tablet with books, movies, and access to educational programs, “if you are there 24-hours a day, seven days a week, you’ll get bored,” Mitchell explained.
+Aside from escorted visits to the courthouse or the doctor, inmates remain in their cells, day in and day out.
+While each is assigned a tablet with books, movies, and access to educational programs, “if you are there 24-hours a day, seven days a week, you’ll get bored,” Mitchell explained.

 Safety has been a big concern due to overcrowding, now with inmates tearing stuff apart and making shanks out of any metal they manage to find in their environment.
 In 2023, the staff confiscated more than 15 shanks.
 They also had to stop a work crew that used to help at the landfill.

-“I went ahead and stopped that altogether because I think they were bringing stuff in,” said Sheriff Stokes, adding that last month he had the staff fitted for stab-proof vests.
+“I went ahead and stopped that altogether because I think they were bringing stuff in,” said Sheriff Stokes, adding that he had the staff fitted for stab-proof vests last month.
 “We’re trying to do everything we can to make sure everybody’s protected.”

 Mitchell shared that she wishes the County Commissioners would visit the jail.